JulFrey/DetailView/README.md

 # DetailView
-Tree species classification for [3D4EcoTec](https://github.com/stefp/Tr3D_species) by Zoe Schindler and Julian Frey (Chair of Forest Growth and Dendroecology, University of Freiburg)
+Tree species classification for [3D4EcoTec](https://github.com/stefp/Tr3D_species) by Zoe Schindler and Julian Frey (<a href ="https://www.iww.uni-freiburg.de/">Chair of Forest Growth and Dendroecology, University of Freiburg</a>)

 The project is based on pytorch.
 Point clouds of single trees are augmented and projected to grids (4 side views, 1 top view, 1 bottom view, 1 detail view 1 - 1.5 m height).
 Classification is done